-The principal duty of the board of directors is to adopt Robit Plc’s (“Robit”) strategy and to monitor its implementation to ensure that it provides the maximum added value in the long run while taking into consideration, above all, the shareholder value and the competitiveness of the company as well as the returns generated by invested capital in light of the company’s corporate social responsibility and its various stakeholders.
+The principal duty of the board of directors is to adopt Robit Plc’s (“Robit”) strategy and to monitor its implementation to ensure that it provides the maximum added value in the long run while taking into consideration, above all, the shareholder value and the competitiveness of the company as well as the returns generated by invested capital in light of the company’s sustainability, corporate social responsibility and its various stakeholders.

 Robit’s board of directors operates in accordance with the applicable laws and its articles of association.
 The operations of the board of directors are governed especially by the Finnish Limited Liability Companies Act and the Finnish Securities Markets Act as well as by orders, guidelines and recommendations issued by public authorities and Nasdaq Helsinki Ltd (the Helsinki Stock Exchange).
 The board of directors also abides by the Corporate Governance Code drawn up by the Finnish Securities Market Association.